 The Equal Justice Initiative focuses on legal aid, criminal justice reform, racial justice, and education on issues like the death penalty.
 In the U.S., 1 of 9 people sentenced to death have been proven innocent and released.

 Know Your Rights Camp holds in-person camps that teach youth not only how to survive encounters with the police, but also how to thrive in life.
 It provides the resources, access, and knowledge for a brighter future.

 The Innocence Project helps exonerate innocent people through DNA testing and works to reform the criminal justice system to prevent future injustice.
 Black people make up 61% of those exonerated by DNA in the United States.

 The Institute for Justice is one of the leading pro-bono civil liberties law firms in the U.S. IJ fights against excessive fines, occupational licensing, illegal police seizures of property from innocent people, and more.

 #BlackLivesMatter is a member-led international human rights movement to eradicate white supremacy and affirm the lives of Black people from all walks of life.
 The U.S. has local chapters in LA, NYC, Philly, South Bend, and more.

-Big Brothers Big Sisters of America helps match regular people like you with youth for one-on-one mentoring.
-Through school-based and community programs, BBBSA helps youth improve educational outcomes, self-confidence, and more.
+Big Brothers Big Sisters of America helps match adults with youth in need of one-on-one mentoring.
+Through community and school-based programs, BBBSA helps youth improve educational outcomes, self-confidence, and more.

-Black Girls Code is working to address the lack of diversity, equity, and inclusion in tech.
+Black Girls Code is addressing the lack of diversity, equity, and inclusion in tech.
 They empower girls from ages 7 to 17 to become innovators in STEM fields, leaders in their communities, and builders of their own future.

-Color of Change is an online racial justice organization that mobilizes over 1M members to pressure governments and organizations in cases of injustice.
+Color of Change is a racial justice organization mobilizing over 1M members to pressure governments and organizations in cases of injustice.
 Recent efforts helped remove the murder charges

 against Breonna Taylor's boyfriend.